 The 1471 Battle of Barnet was a significant turning point in the conflict which later became known as the Wars of the Roses.
 It brought three English Kings to Barnet – Edward IV, Henry VI and the future King Richard III.

 With the increased interest in this period in history, and the forthcoming 550th anniversary of the battle in just a few years’ time, Theresa would like to see greater focus on this momentous historical event so it can bring more people to Barnet and help revitalise our local high street.
 Theresa backed Barnet Museum’s successful application to the Heritage Lottery Fund for research aimed at finding the correct location of the battle.
 She has been backing the hugely successful Barnet Medieval Festival which has taken place for the last two years.

 Alongside Enfield Councillor Jason Charalambous, Theresa helped safeguard the future of the historic manor house in Trent Park.
 In 2016, she took the case to Enfield Council, Historic England and to the then-Culture Minister Ed Vaizey, arguing that planning permission should not be granted for any development unless the historical significance of Trent Park House was recognised and protected.
-Alongside with Cllr Charalambous, Ms Villiers encouraged her constituents to sign a petition calling for the conservation of the manor house, retention of public access to key parts of the house and garden, and establishment of a museum.
+Alongside with Cllr Charalambous, Theresa encouraged her constituents to sign a petition calling for the conservation of the manor house, retention of public access to key parts of the house and garden, and establishment of a museum.
 At a meeting in her constituency office with the owners, Berkeley Homes, she received assurances on all three of these important issues.